eerotal/restic-docker-swarm/README.md

 ## Server CLI usage

-The `restic-docker-swarm:server` image includes the restic binary which you can use to manage your restic repositories, manually take backups, restore backups etc.
+The `restic-docker-swarm-server` image includes the restic binary which you can use to manage your restic repositories, manually take backups, restore backups etc.
 Restic repositories are stored at `/home/restic` by default.